Perlten/Architectural-Lens/README.md

 - `mt-diagrams create-config`: This command generates a basic configuration file defining a view that showcases all packages included in the system.
 This command is useful for quickly generating a configuration file to get started with the tool.
 This command should be run in the root of your project

-- `mt-diagrams create-action`: This creates all of the nessecary files for diagrams to be generated when creating a pull request.
+- `mt-diagrams create-action`: This creates all of the necessary files for diagrams to be generated when creating a pull request.
 When creating a pull request, the branch you're working on will display the differences in comparison to the branch specified in the github["branch"] in the above config.